nextflow-io/training/docs/basic_training/containers.md

 Containers can be executed in an isolated manner from the hosting system.
 Having its own copy of the file system, processing space, memory management, etc.

+!!! info

     Containers were first introduced with kernel 2.6 as a Linux feature known as _Control Groups_ or [Cgroups](https://en.wikipedia.org/wiki/Cgroups).

 ## Docker